 It may be a little tiresome to read again that ‘this is a wonderful book’, however the statement is perhaps doubly so here.
-In his excellent study, The Divine Conspiracy, Dallas Willard suggests how poverty stricken a group must be that fails to understand its most seminal texts, saying, correctly, that this is true of the Beatitudes.
+In his excellent study, The Divine Conspiracy, Dallas Willard suggests how poverty stricken a group must be that fails to understand its most seminal texts, saying, I suppose correctly, that this is true of the Beatitudes.
 It follows that Daniel’s book should be prescribed reading in every church!
 The following is an attempt to combine a number of quotations from the book with comments so as take us through some of the essential points.
+(Note: I have been in a considerable quandary over whether to begin each beatitude with “blessed” or “happy”: I seem finally to have opted for “blessed” in the publication.)

 Happy are the poor – Jesus welcomes and salutes the afflicted, the hungry, the persecuted . . .
 The whole world is welcomed with open arms by the man on the mountain, his gaze fixed on those to whom no one had ever spoken in like manner.
 Nobody could believe their ears to feel themselves thus welcomed, recognized, taken into account.
 Jesus speaks to all of blessing; he gives entrance, admittance, into the Kingdom of God, and that’s it!